zmanian/gaia/proposals/proposals.md

 }
 ```

-Where the Rebond is the PubKey of the new validator to rebond to.
+Where the `Rebond` is the new validator to rebond to.

 ## Sub-Delegation